jazzband/django-admin2/docs/ref/themes.rst

 .. code-block:: bash

-    $ django-admin.py startapp djadmin2_dandy
+    $ django-admin.py startapp djadmin2theme_dandy
-    $ cd djadmin2_dandy
+    $ cd djadmin2theme_dandy

-.. note:: Why the djadmin2 prefix?
+.. note:: Why is the djadmin2theme prefix used everywhere?

+    Makes it easy to identify what is a theme and what is not.

-    This is so we don't pollute our eligible app infrastructure with django-admin2 themes and utilities.
+    Also we don't pollute our Python namespaces and Django app cache with names like 'foundation', 'storefront', or other useful names.

 6. Add a :file:`static/` file directory set:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~